na-na-hi/renget/archive/tavern4retards.md

 Instructions (Download SillyTavern) |  ‎
 - | :-:
-Chose which SillyTavern variant you want from either branch - [Main](https://github.com/Cohee1207/SillyTavern) or [Development](https://github.com/Cohee1207/SillyTavern/tree/dev). |  |
+Chose which SillyTavern variant you want from either branch - [Release](https://github.com/SillyTavern/SillyTavern) or [Staging](https://github.com/SillyTavern/SillyTavern/tree/staging). |  |
-Click on the large green button **Code** > **Download Zip**.  | Open and extract the downloaded file into a desired location on your computer. (*SillyTavern-main.zip* **or** *SillyTavern-dev.zip*) - You'll now have either **SillyTavern-Main** or **SillyTavern-Dev** folder on your computer.
+Click on the large green button **Code** > **Download Zip**.  | Open and extract the downloaded file into a desired location on your computer. (*SillyTavern-release.zip* **or** *SillyTavern-staging.zip*) - You'll now have either **SillyTavern-release** or **SillyTavern-staging** folder on your computer.
 You can rename this folder to whatever you want.
 Now all you need to make it run, is it's prerequisite, Node.js.

 ***
 -> *Visual Aid* - *"Download"*<- | ->*Visual Aid* - *"Extract"*<-